dell/terraform-provider-powerflex/docs/data-sources/resource_group.md

 # commands to run this tf file : terraform init && terraform apply --auto-approve

-# Get all Resource Group details present on the Resource Group
+# Get all Resource Group details present in the PowerFlex
 data "powerflex_resource_group" "example1" {
 }